 Apple’s A15 Bionic processor in the iPhone 13 Pro once again tops the charts as the most powerful mobile processor on the planet and coupled with the aforementioned software support guarantees years of smooth operation.
 The triple-cameras on the back of the iPhone 13 Pro produce excellent photos and the best video of any phone on the market and it finally matches the camera specs of the iPhone 13 Pro Max identically.

 For Android fans, depending on your budget there are a number of other fantastic options as well.
-The Samsung Galaxy S21 Ultra is the pinnacle of Android hardware at the moment with a Snapdragon 888 processor and a quad-camera array that allows you to get fantastic photos near or far with up to a 100x zoom.
-Support for an S Pen and Samsung’s desktop-like DeX interface can turn your smartphone into a laptop replacement in a pinch.
-For pure performance consider the OnePlus 9 Pro, which is currently the fastest Android phone we've tested, overtaking the iPhone 12 in some tests and blowing away every other mainstream phone with its 65W fast charging.
+The Samsung Galaxy S22+ is the best Android phone for most people with its Snapdragon 8 Gen 1 processor and a triple-camera array that allows you to get fantastic photos near or far with up to a 30x digital zoom.

 That’s a quick look at some of our top picks, but here’s a rundown of all the best smartphones available today.